freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 280.1

 It didn't ask for input this time because you gave it input with the pipe.
 The two types of output were printed in the terminal.
-Run the same command but redirect and `stderr` output the `stderr.txt`
+Run the same command but redirect `stderr` output to the `stderr.txt`

 #### HINTS